Geoscape helps GHD reduce cost of noise modelling by 50%

 Pandey expects Geoscape to be used in future GHD noise modelling projects, especially in dense urban settings where thousands of buildings may need to be analysed.

 “If you manually draw building data, you may get a different number of vertices on a building.
-But for noise modelling, it’s important to have buildings that are sharp looking, with as few vertices as possible.
+As you know, it’s important to have buildings that are sharp looking, with as few vertices as possible.
 We got this from Geoscape.”